alexgasparyan/SmartPreferences/README.md

     }
 }
 ```
-So whenever reading `Strin`g value associated with key `customFoo`, it will be transformed
+So whenever reading `String` value associated with key `customFoo`, it will be transformed
 to object of type `Custom` and whenever writing to preferences, `Custom` will be
 tranformed to `String`.
 More detailed:
 * **using** -  Required attribute that provides transformation class.
 Transformation class